YOUR PILOT CAREER STARTS HERE

-- Psychometric testing: Upon acceptance of your essay and references, you will be asked to complete an online assessment that evaluates candidates through aptitude, behavioural and ability tests to assess if they are suitable candidates for this intensive program.
-A (third-party) fee of $300 is applicable for the test.
+- Psychometric testing: You will be asked to complete a series of online assessments that evaluates candidates through aptitude, behavioural and ability tests to assess if they are suitable candidates for this intensive program.
+A (third-party) fee of $300 is applicable for the tests.

 - Personal interview

 If accepted into the course, you will be required to make a minimum deposit of CAD $5,000.00 to secure your place in the intake. $500 of this deposit will be used for administrative costs.
 The remaining $4500 will be left as a credit on your student account and will be applied to your program costs once you start training.

 What is the difference between integrated courses and the modular/traditional way of flight training?

 In exchange for a tightly focused course with more ground school, Transport Canada allows for a slight reduction of flying hours and additional privileges such as being able to write the Airline Transport examinations early.
 Each and every hour of flying is scripted and has requirements to complete.
 One can’t just fly around the patch and expect to get credit toward this license.

 Each flight has a clear objective and plan, not just to “build hours”.
 The ground school requirements are higher, and there is a specific schedule to complete the course.
 Because of the ground school requirements, there is a specific start date for each enrollment class.

 See a comparison chart of IATPL and Modular